lveeeeeeeeeee/total-fail/README.md

 - (maybe batch size?)
 - (maybe dropouts everywhere with rate 0.2 and batch normalising layers?)

-idk about epochs amount though (25). really no idea if it would turn out better
+idk about epochs amount though (25). really no idea if it would turn out better with more epochs

 ## telegram bot, what about it?
 nothing. very simple, almost "echo" type of bot. aiogram (no webhooks).